-Sapphire is an initiative of Pride in Diversity that was developed to generate greater awareness of the unique challenges faced by Lesbian, Bisexual and Transgender (LBT) women in the workplace.
+Sapphire is an initiative of Pride in Diversity that was developed to generate greater awareness of the unique challenges faced by Lesbian, Gay, Bisexual, Transgender and Intersex (LGBTI) women in the workplace.
 The Sapphire initiative seeks to provide women with an opportunity to openly express and discuss some of these challenges in a safe, non-confrontational professional environment.

-The initiative seeks to engage Lesbian, Bisexual and Transgender women (regardless of whether or not they are out at work) who feel passionate about wanting to see a more inclusive workplace, one in which LBT women can freely be themselves at work and one in which there is a greater visibility of ‘out’ female role models.
+The initiative seeks to engage LGBTI women (regardless of whether or not they are out at work) who feel passionate about wanting to see a more inclusive workplace, one in which LGBTI women can freely be themselves at work and one in which there is a greater visibility of ‘out’ female role models.

-- Understand and address the dual impacts of being a woman and lesbian, bisexual and/or transgender in the workplace (often referred to as the double-glass ceiling).
+- Understand and address the dual impacts of being a woman and LGBTI in the workplace (often referred to as the double-glass ceiling).

-- Engage more lesbian, bisexual and transgender women in workplace inclusion initiatives
+- Engage more LGBTI women in workplace inclusion initiatives

 - Increase the visibility of out female role models